He is the great-grand-uncle of filmmaker Wes Anderson.

 Tropes featured in his other works:

-- Badass Damsel: His heroines never lack pluck and while not the fighter the hero is, often can weigh in on a fray.
+- Action Girl: His heroines never lack pluck, and while not the fighter the hero is, they often can weigh in on a fray.

 - Blue Blood: Constantly.
 A hero, or heroine, not of Royal Blood is at least this.